Skip to content

 Professor of Molecular Physiology

-I head a research team, teach and am Chair of St George's Safety Management Committee
+I head a research team, teach and am Associate Dean for Research Culture

-The respiratory tract is lined with a thin layer of fluid, airway surface liquid (ASL), which is important for lung defense against infection.
-Professor Baines main research interest is the study of ion and solute transport across lung epithelium (tissues that line the cavities and surfaces of internal and external structures throughout the body) and how this regulates the volume and composition of airway surface fluid (ASL) and its ability to guard against infection and the damaging effects of inhaled toxins.
+Professor Baines main research interest is the study of ion and solute transport across lung epithelium (tissues that line the cavities and surfaces of internal and external structures throughout the body) and how this regulates the volume and composition of airway surface fluid (ASL) and its ability to guard against infection and the damaging effects of inhaled toxins particularly in diseases such as Cystic Fibrosis.

-Prof Baines is also committed to teaching undergraduate and postgraduate students at St George's and was Course Director of the MRes in Biomedical science from 2007-2018.
+Prof Baines is also committed to teaching undergraduate and postgraduate students at St George's and was Course Director of the MRes in Biomedical science until 2018.

 Professor Baines research has centered on how mutations, hormones and environmental factors such as oxygen modulate cellular signalling mechanisms to regulate the transcription, translation and activity of transport proteins in the lung epithelial cell membrane.
 Transport of Na+ via the amiloride-sensitive epithelial sodium channel (ENaC) and Cl- via the Cystic Fibrosis Transmembrane Conductance Regulator (CFTR) are essential for lung fluid homeostasis and the regulation of ASL volume.
 Altered transport is linked with the pathogenesis of Cystic Fibrosis (CF), COPD, pseudohypoaldosteronism Type 1, respiratory distress syndrome of the newborn and with high altitude pulmonary oedema.
 A combination of molecular, electrophysiological and microscopy techniques are utilised to study these cellular signalling pathways.